NCBI-Codeathons/amr-2024-team-deng/README.md

   - Perform link prediction to predict whether an unobserved bacterium (e.g., B1) is resistant to antibiotics (A1 to An).
   - The model will learn to predict edges, where a link between a bacterium and antibiotic represents resistance.

+### Model training and evaluation

+- Create a GNN model and train it on the processed data.
-Evaluate the model by predicting whether new bacteria exhibit resistance to specific antibiotics, based on the learned graph structure.
+- Evaluate the model by predicting whether new bacteria exhibit resistance to specific antibiotics, based on the learned graph structure.

 ## Getting Started
 ### Prerequisites